gluobe/cloud-native-track-kubernetes/README.md

-# Container Native Track - Kubernetes Workshop
+# Cloud Native Track - Kubernetes Workshop

 In this hands-on workshop you will learn the basics of Kubernetes.